wigwamapp/wigwam/docs/SECURITY.md

 - When the seed phrase is stored in-memory, [obfuscation with a one-time salt](../src/app/components/screens/addAccountSteps/CreateSeedPhrase.tsx#L76) is applied.

-- During the creation process, a [secure cryptographic random number generator](../src/app/components/screens/addAccountSteps/CreateSeedPhrase.tsx#L91) is employed to generate the seed phrase.
+- During the creation process, a [secure cryptographic random number generator](../src/app/components/screens/addAccountSteps/CreateSeedPhrase.tsx#L91) is used to generate the seed phrase.

 - [TODO] To import the existing phrase, multiple password-type fields are used, which also prevent browser cache issues.